pboxx/FVModSync/README.md

 Changelog
 --
 v0.3.1beta:
-* Maintain prioritised mod default lists
+* Fix mod default lists for game version 0.9.6042
 * Handle core/init entries more precisely to account for manual fiddling
 * Remove support for cfg/dress.csv (since that has been removed)